FailAcademy/learning/wdp-vancouver/_slides/week-09/01-security-deployment-hosting.md

 Dedicated web hosting means just that—your website **lives on server by itself** and you control what's installed on it.

 VPS hosting is like a **hybrid** of shared hosting and dedicated hosting.
-Your website will live on server with other websites, but you control what's installed on the server.
+Your website will live on server with other websites, but you control what's installed on your piece of the server.

 Your VPS host will also provide a **minimum allocation of resources** for your site 24/7.